hughpearse/networkfuzz/README.md

 This program solves these 2 problems by fuzzing the payload data in a Pcap file and writing the fuzzed Pcap file out to disk.
 The new modified Pcap can then be replayed using tcpreplay.

+Note: the transformation python hooks are located in the "hooks" subdirectory.

 **Example Usage:**
+- ./RUN.sh -i inputfile -o outputfile -t data-transformation-python-module
-- ./RUN.sh -i sample.pcap -o ./result.pcap -t data-transformation-python-module
+- ./RUN.sh -i sample.pcap -o ./result.pcap -t example
 - sudo tcpreplay -i em1 ./result.pcap